nkashyap14/strac-takehome/README.md

 - **SOLID Principles**: The application follows SOLID principles with clear separation of concerns:
   - Single Responsibility: Each class has a single purpose (auth, drive operations, config)
   - Open/Closed: New functionality can be added without modifying existing code
+     - This is done via base abstract class interfaces to remove tight coupling between components.
   - Interface Segregation: Clean interfaces between components
   - Dependency Inversion: Dependencies are injected and easily mockable